 Using the oscilloscope, capture data for the buffer driving a known load.
 Then, using the known packaging parameters and measured I-V tables, construct a simulation model of the buffer using an initial estimate of the rise/fall time.
 With an IBIS simulator, adjust the rise/fall times in the model until the simulation results match the oscilloscope waveforms.
-For greater accuracy, lift the pin under test from the board to remove any load other than the oscilloscope probe.
-Simulate with a package and probe model to match this captured waveform data.
+For greater accuracy, lift the pin under test from any load other than the scope probe and simulate with a package and probe model.